ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

 GBD Modeling Strategy
 ----------------------

-Pregnancy and births are not explit outcomes in the GBD study.
+Pregnancy and births are not explicit outcomes in the GBD study.
 However, there are location- and year-specfic GBD covariates related to fertility and births, including:

 .. list-table:: Covariates
   :widths: 15 15 15